Who we are and what we do

 Please use this strapline whenever possible in meetings or on documents to promote it.

 Children and Young People’s Plan priorities

-The priorities for the Children’s Trust’s work are decided annually by the board and contained within an implementation plan.
+The Children’s Trust’s work priorities are decided annually by the board and contained within an implementation plan.